MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 ## Prepare for Microsoft Defender for Cloud

 When you deploy your landing zone, you also set policies to enable [Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) for your Azure subscriptions.
-Defender for Cloud provides security posture recommendations in the [secure score](/azure/defender-for-cloud/secure-score-security-controls), which evaluates deployed resources against the Microsoft security baseline.
+Defender for Cloud provides security posture recommendations in its [secure score](/azure/defender-for-cloud/secure-score-security-controls), which evaluates deployed resources against the Microsoft security baseline.

 You don't need to implement additional technical configurations, but you should review the recommendations and design a plan to [improve your security posture](/azure/defender-for-cloud/review-security-recommendations) as you migrate resources.
 When you begin migrating resources into Azure, you should be ready to [implement security improvements](/azure/defender-for-cloud/implement-security-recommendations) as part of your migration optimization.